Hit Let's Encrypt Rate Limit While Testing cert-manager

 • Alerts if certificate issuance fails

-The rate limits aren't a problem in normal operation because renewals count toward the limit, but we only renew each certificate once per 60-90 days.
+We rarely need to manually intervene. cert-manager handles renewals on its own.
+The rate limits aren't a problem in normal operation because we only renew each certificate once per 60-90 days.
 Well within the 50 certificates per week limit.

 Lessons